Delay dogs Spark Sport's All Blacks squad announcement stream

 "We expect to see delays of between 20 and 40 seconds on live broadcast – and the team assures me that this was proven out today [with the All Blacks' squad announcement]."

-Earlier Latch outlined that there would be a delay of around 30 seconds for Rugby World Cup coverage as a satellite feed from Japan had to be processed at TVNZ, sent to Spark's streaming platform partner in the US (iStream Planet) then delivered back to New Zealand by Akamai.
+Earlier Spark Sport head Jeff Latch outlined that there would be a delay of around 30 seconds for Rugby World Cup coverage as a satellite feed from Japan had to be processed at TVNZ, sent to Spark's streaming platform partner in the US (iStream Planet) then delivered back to New Zealand by Akamai.

 Keen followers of the streaming debate will note that although Latch has talked about working with Akamai and others shorten the delay, the upper limit being mentioned has in fact been creeping upwards.